bjarkiella/Boids/README.md

 ## Features

 - **Simulation Mode**: Watch the boids flock autonomously with realistic flocking behavior
-- **Player Mode**: Control a predator to hunt the boids before time runs out
+  - **Customizable settings**: Adjustable flocking parameters in simulation mode
-- **Parallax backgrounds**: Multi-layered scrolling clouds and scenery
+- **Player Mode**: Control a predator to hunt the boids
-- **Customizable settings**: Adjust simulation parameters through the options menu
+  - **Parallax backgrounds**: Use the background to hide as a predator

 ## Screenshots